 Click Here for tab for I’ll Never Love Again by Lady Gaga

-Written as a collaboration between Lady Gaga and filmmaker Bradley Cooper who actually sings ‘in character’ for the final chorus.
+This was written as a collaboration between Lady Gaga and filmmaker Bradley Cooper, who actually sings ‘in character’ for the final chorus.
 The song was a huge success, charting very highly across both Europe and the United States and even winning a Grammy Award for best song written for a movie.

 Leaving on a Jet Plane by John Denver